simvyc/django-erp-pandi-health/README.md

-# django-erp-optipandi
+# django-erp-pandi
-Django based ERP OptiPandi for manufacture of components
+Django based ERP OptiPandi for manufacture of pandi components